Unarelith/OpenMiner/README.md

     - _Linux users: Check your distribution repositories for packages._
 - Run `cmake .`
 - Run `make -j8`
-- Run the server with `./server/openminer_server`
+- Run the client with `./openminer`
-- Run the client with `./client/openminer`
+- If you want a multiplayer game, run the server with `./openminer_server`

 ### Using Windows